magicblock-labs/Solana.Unity-SDK/src/pages/docs/contribution-guide.md

 description: Anchor - Contribution Guide
 ---

 Thank you for your interest in contributing to the Solana.Unity-SDK!
-All contributions are welcome no matter how big or small.
-This includes (but is not limited to) filing issues, adding documentation, fixing bugs, creating examples, and implementing features.
+This is an open-source community project and all contributions are welcomed, no matter how big or small.
+Contributions might include (but is not limited to) filing issues, adding documentation, fixing bugs, creating examples, and/or implementing features.

 ---